 - Balancing time, money, and energy

 Use the BLS.gov Occupational Outlook Handbook as a guide.
 You’ll get real data outlining what’s in demand.
-Else, ask friends, family, and peers.
+Also, talk to friends, family, and peers.
 Do a bit of deep reflection to find what could benefit you and your family.

 - Talk with a College Advisor

 There is a lot to process between new degrees, classes, and platforms.
 Let the academic advisor do the slog work!
-Let an advisor explain the finer details of a degree/program and offer their suggestions.
+They can explain the finer details of a degree/program and offer their suggestions.

 Don’t their recommendation(s)?
 Share their outline with advisors on social sites and get their take on the matter.